Given the initial values D02LAF integrates a non-stiff system of second-order differential equations of the type

 The maximum number of steps has been attempted.
-(See argument maxstp in d02lxf.)
-If integration is to be continued then you need only reset ifail and call the routine again and a further maxstp steps will be attempted.
+(See parameter MAXSTP in D02LXF.)
+If integration is to be continued then you need only reset IFAIL and call the routine again and a further MAXSTP steps will be attempted.

 In order to satisfy the error requirements, the step size needed is too small for the machine precision being used.